 What I love about the planner so far is the accountability.
 It forces me to track how much time I spend on my tasks and forces me to be more efficient.

-Each day has a rating system for you to give yourself a 1-10 rating on how well you did with a few lines for you to explain what happened.
+Each day has a rating system for you to give yourself.
+It’s a 1-10 rating on how well you did with a few lines added for you to explain what happened to stop you from completing your task.
 It’s great for keeping yourself honest.

 And also, you don’t even have to use the method if you don’t want.
 I love it!